tomasz2101/ElectricSkateboard/SETUP.md

  5. The config * after "Project Interpreter", "Create Virtualenv".
  6. I name my environment .pybuild and place it inside the skateboard directory, also I have selected to "Inherit global site-packages".
- 7. Open "requierments.txt" in the IDE, when the small top row appears select "install packages".
+ 7. Open "requirements.txt" in the IDE, when the small top row appears select "install packages".

 #### Test installation